Get an AI Receptionist: XBert AI Answers Questions, Books Appointments, and More 24/7.

 Use color and visual cues thoughtfully

-An often-missed tip for ensuring wallboards get used is to leverage color coding to highlight key areas needing attention.
+An often-missed tip for ensuring wallboards get used is to make use of color coding to highlight key areas needing attention.

 • Red for low service levels